sezan92/sezan92.github.io/_posts/2022-11-27-Reinforce.md

 ## Reinforce

-In this blog i am writing about new type of Reinforcement learning (will be referred as RL) method; REINFORCE method.
+In this blog, i am writing about new type of Reinforcement learning (will be referred as RL) method; REINFORCE method.

 ### History